jjkjjk23/Equivariance-Regularizer/README.md

 If the model does end with a softmax layer, set dist = "cross_entropy" and the distance function will use torch.log instead of log_softmax.

+## Random Transforms

+Many transforms used for data augmentation are random, e.g. rotate by a random angle.
+If the input transformation is random like this and the output function doesn't depend on the randomly chosen parameter (for instance if the output transformation is the identity transformation and does nothing no matter what angle the input is rotated by) then there is no need to modify any of the above setup.
+However, for tasks such as image segmentation, where the input transformation usually equals the output transformation, we need to be careful.
+In this case, the transform should be input as (f_out, epsilon, lambda_eq), and the package will make sure that the exact same random transformation is applied to both the input and output.